AllStarLink/app_rpt/README.md

 # Installing

-You can use PhreakScript to install Asterisk automatically, first.
-You'll need to manually add the app_rpt components afterwards.
+You can use PhreakScript to install Asterisk automatically, first, then use the `rpt_install.sh` script to properly install the files from this repo.

+## Automatic Installation

+Step 1: Install DAHDI and Asterisk

 ```
 cd /usr/src && wget https://docs.phreaknet.org/script/phreaknet.sh && chmod +x phreaknet.sh && ./phreaknet.sh make
 phreaknet install -t -s -d # install in developer mode (for backtraces and assertions), install chan_sip (if you need it still) and DAHDI (required)
 ```

+Step 2: Install app_rpt modules

+- Download `rpt_install.sh` from this repo.
+The easiest way is to use wget, but since this repo is private, there's no default link: click on the file above, then click "Raw" in the upper right and use `wget` to download that URL.
+Or, you can manually get this file onto your system.
+- `chmod +x rpt_install.sh`
+- `./rpt_install.sh`

+## Manual Installation

+If you want to manually install app_rpt et al., here is how:

-## Pre-Reqs
+### Pre-Reqs

 `chan_simpleusb` requires `libusb-dev` on Debian:

 `apt-get install -y libusb-dev`

-## Compiling
+### Compiling

 Add this near the bottom of `apps/Makefile`: